InterVarsity/chapter-project/intervarsitychapter/README.md

-# understrap-child
+# InterVarsity Chapter Theme
-Basic Child Theme for UnderStrap Theme Framework: https://github.com/holger1411/understrap
+Based on a Basic Child Theme for UnderStrap Theme Framework: https://github.com/holger1411/understrap

+## Instructions below are for development of the theme.
+This theme is in very early alpha, it should not be used in production at this time.
+When the theme gets much closer to a beta or 1.0 version, the development instructions below will be replaced with robust and hopefully easy to follow instructions for setting up a Wordpress site with the InterVarsity Chapter Theme.

 ## How it works
 It shares with the parent theme all PHP files and adds its own functions.php on top of the UnderStrap parent themes functions.php.